-Founded and curated by Bradley Bambarger, the Sound It Out concert series – now in its fifth season – aims to further a progressive tradition by presenting performances by musicians from jazz and other venturesome genres at the acoustically perfect concert hall of Greenwich House Music School in New York’s West Village.
-Tim Berne’s Snakeoil kicked off the series in June 2012, with some 200 Sound It Out concerts since.
+Founded and curated by Bradley Bambarger, the Sound It Out concert series – now in its seventh season – aims to further a progressive tradition by presenting performances by musicians from jazz and other venturesome genres at the acoustically perfect concert hall of Greenwich House Music School in New York’s West Village.
+Tim Berne’s Snakeoil kicked off the series in June 2012, with some 250 Sound It Out concerts since.
 Iconic artists from Nels Cline to William Parker, Evan Parker to Ted Nash, Anat Cohen to Fay Victor are among those who have performed in the series.
 Want to experience the sound of Sound It Out?
 One way is the album Live in Greenwich Village released by the telepathic trio Renku, featuring saxophonist Michaël Attias, bassist John Hébert and drummer Satoshi Takeishi.
 Recorded over a two-night stand in the Sound It Out series, the album was released via Clean Feed Records in 2016.
 The New York Times has called Sound It Out “a beacon of adventurous programming in Greenwich Village.”

 Greenwich House Music, established in 1905, has long been a focal point of the downtown arts scene, with pivotal figures from Henry Cowell, Edgar Varèse and John Cage to Meredith Monk, Joan La Barbara and Morton Subotnick associated with the institution.
 Singer-songwriter Steve Earle and guitarist Jorma Kaukonen have performed at Greenwich House, and jazz has a history there, too: Varèse and composer Earle Brown, collaborating with saxophonist-producer Teo Macero, hosted an improvisation session in 1957 with a group of players that included Charles Mingus and Art Farmer.
 More recently, the Jazz Composers Collective led by Frank Kimbrough and Ben Allison held important concerts at the Greenwich House Music School in the early ’90s.
 Sound It Out carries on this spirit.